 We cannot guarantee that ships will call at every advertised port or follow every part of the advertised itinerary.
 We and the Master of the ship have the right to omit any port(s), call at any additional port(s), deviate from the advertised itinerary in any way or substitute another ship or port.
 In addition, we will not be responsible for any failure to meet the arrival or departure times shown in our brochures/on our website for any port(s) of call.
 Normally, changes in the itinerary are to protect the interest and safety of our guests.

-Changes to the last confirmed itinerary for your cruise may become necessary after you have departed for a variety of reasons such as prevailing weather and sea conditions, guest emergencies, providing assistance to other vessels and the ship being unable to operate at its normal speed(s) due to unexpected mechanical or technical problems.
+Changes to the last confirmed itinerary for your cruise may become necessary after you have departed for a variety of reasons such as prevailing weather and sea conditions, guest emergencies, providing assistance to other vessels and the ship being unable to operate at its normal speed(s) due to unexpected mechanical or technical problems, or to comply with government or official orders that affect our services.
 We will of course do our best to avoid any changes which will have a significant detrimental effect on your last confirmed itinerary.

 However, we cannot accept any liability in respect of any changes which result from circumstances outside our reasonable control (see clause 40) or which do not have a significant detrimental effect.

 Occasionally, we have to make changes to and correct errors in our brochures and other details both before, and after, bookings have been confirmed and, even more rarely, cancel confirmed bookings.
 Whilst we always endeavour to avoid changes and cancellations, we reserve the right to do so.
 If we have to make a significant change or cancel, we will tell you as soon as possible.
 If there is time to do so before departure, we will offer you the choice of the following options for significant changes: